No crowds, but Australian Open will continue during lockdown - WHIZ News

 Andrews said the Feb.
 8-21 Australian Open could continue “because these people are at their workplace.”

+Organizers are hopeful of fans returning for the last four days of the tournament, including the semifinals and finals in the singles.

-Tournament director Craig Tiley said the only people who will be permitted on site will be the players and their direct support teams, as well as essential staff members not able to work from home.
+Australian Open tournament director Craig Tiley said the only people who will be permitted on site from Saturday through Wednesday will be the players and their direct support teams, as well as essential staff members not able to work from home.

 Serena Williams was in the middle of her third-round win over Anastasia Potapova when the lockdown was announced.
-She didn’t hear the news until after the match.
+The seven-time Australian Open winner didn’t hear the news until after the match.

 “I think it’s good that I didn’t know. . . .
 It’s going to be a rough few days for I think everyone,” she said.
 “It’s been really fun to have the crowd back, especially here.”